buildspace/buildspace-projects/Flow_NFTs/en/Section_2/Lesson_3_Mint_NFT_From_App.md

   limit: 99
 })
 ```
-Some of this may not make sense to you right now, and thats OKAY.
-Lemme give you a quick explanation of whats up here.
+Some of this may not make sense to you right now, and that's OKAY.
+Lemme give you a quick explanation of what's up here.
 We've used this transaction before, just in a different place!

 This block creates a `mutate` request using FCL.
 "Mutate" means to change, this is just a write request!
-We have 5 arugments being passed in here:
+We have 5 arguments being passed in here:
 - `cadence`: this is the mint transaction we wrote to mint an NFT locally.
 It tells the blockchain what to change.
 - `args`: these are just the arguments for the transaction.
 This is where we pass in details like the name of the NFT and the link of the media.
 I'm using the `_id` field to step through the uploaded NFTs!
 - `proposer`: the account sending the transaction
 - `payer`: the account paying the gas fees (computation fees) for this transaction
 - `limit`: the computation limit for this transaction.

 Remember, the library we imported called `@onflow/types`?
-Here we use it to tell FCL what the expected Flow datatype is so it can do the conversion (from string to address, for insance).
+Here we use it to tell FCL what the expected Flow datatype is so it can do the conversion (from string to address, for instance).
 The syntax for the `args` value is weird.
 For our Cadence transaction to work - it requires a very specific format.
 We convert our JS types inside the actual value for `args` to format our data in a way where Flow won't get mad at us :)

 `arg` in `(arg, t)` is a function, and it takes in two variables - the first being the value of the argument that needs to be passed in the flow transaction, and the second is the datatype.